nrb5089/SignalProcessingTutorial/Module 0 - Signal Processing MS in Python/lab0-IntroPythonNumpy.rst

 Array Slicing
 ------------------------------------------
 Slices of vectors or matrices are denoted $\textbf{v}[m:n]$ or $\textbf{v}_{m:n}$, and for matrices, $\textbf{M}[m:n,p:q]$ or $\textbf{M}_{m:n,p:q}$.
-NumPy arrays can be sliced, You can slice a NumPy array like this:
+NumPy arrays can be sliced, You can slice a NumPy array like this

 .. code-block::
     import numpy as np